egypt-israel (wrapup 1, pix, tv)-0821-08

 security personnel during an Israeli operation against

-cross-border raiders, but crowds of Egyptians protested angrily
+cross-border raiders, but crowds of Egyptians protested at the

 One demonstrator scaled several floors of the high-rise

-embassy building overnight to tear down the Israeli flag and
+embassy building to tear down the Israeli flag and replace it

 the Zionist flag that spoiled the Egyptian air for 30 years,"